-Beverley Farmer’s novels and short stories focus on loss, migration and homecoming.
-In this beautifully hewn essay, fellow novelist and short-story writer Josephine Rowe finds a kindred spirit and argues for a celebration and reclamation of this long-neglected Australian writer.
+Beverley Farmer’s writing reflects on restlessness, desire and homecoming.
+In this brilliantly acute essay, fellow novelist and short-story writer Josephine Rowe finds a kindred spirit and argues for a celebration and reclamation of this unique Australian author.

 In the Writers on Writers series, leading authors reflect on an Australian writer who has inspired and fascinated them.
 Provocative and well-written, these books start a fresh conversation between past and present, shed new light on the craft of writing, and introduce some intriguing and talented authors and their work.